 (cell phones, keys) will be given to the Site Coordinator to bring back the next

-Pinnies and Cones U4 teams have a trainer who will bring all of the necessary equipment.
-The U5/U6 coaches who will each be given 4 cones and 3 pinnies.
+Pinnies and Cones U3 & U4 teams have trainers bringing all necessary equipment.
+The U5/U6 coaches will be given 4 cones and 3 pinnies.
 The U5/6 coaches will not need the equipment until after the first three sessions as the trainers will bring the equipment until then.

 Picture Day -

-Day Schedules are posted in the Coach Corner when ready.
+Day Schedules are posted in the Coach Corner when available.
 All Coaches receive a

 complementary team picture as well as one for the Assistant Coach.
 Please email firstname.lastname@example.org or 703-392-7551 to change your